v26.01: Managing Workflows

 -

+The Add Node dialog opens.
 The dialog displays available node categories on the left and node types on the right.

 -